TTK4145-Students-2021/exercise-1-mbheir/theory.md

 -----------------------------

  ### What is the difference between concurrency and parallelism?
  > Concurrency is when two tasks run in an overlapping time manner, but not simultaneously.
 That is, one task run for a bit, and then the processor switches to another task and then switces back and keep swithcing.
-If something is run in paralell they do not interrupt each other and actually run at the same time.
+If something is run in parallell they do not interrupt each other and actually run at the same time.

  ### Why have machines become increasingly multicore in the past decade?
  > The reason for this is because the rate of hardware progress of a single core and clock speed hasn't been increasing that much, and one has discovered that its possible to run tasks in paralell on multiple processors to achieve faster performance.